Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 #### Environment variables

-Since we make use of the `TEST_MODE` environment variables, we recommend you to take control of how you deal with environment variables for your tests.
+Since we make use of the `TEST_MODE` environment variable, we recommend you to take control of how you deal with environment variables for your tests.
 If you don't want to set environment variables, you can use a tool like [dotenv](https://www.npmjs.com/package/dotenv) to set them for you.
 Remember to